 Everybody has resources.
 It can also be said that every body has resources.
 What are resources and where do they come from?
 Resources can be anything or anyone that supports and nurtures a sense of physical, emotional, mental, and spiritual well-being. [emphasis added] They can be external, internal, or both.

-Take it from Dr. David Clarke, president of the Psychophysiological Disorders Association, who says, “…work on finding activities with no purpose but your own joy.
+Dr. David Clarke, president of the Psychophysiological Disorders Association, says, “…work on finding activities with no purpose but your own joy.
 This is an essential human skill that many ME/CFS patients do not have.”
 He specifically mentions CFS, but chronic pain of any sort can be a thief of joy.
 Healing from TMS, or Mind Body Syndrome, can feel like serious work, and understandably so.
 Let yourself revel in the knowledge that joy is an essential piece of healing!

 This may seem like a foreign concept.
-It may feel odd or nearly impossible to consider that you deserve to be comfortable, to feel safe and at ease in your own body.
+It may feel nearly impossible to consider that you deserve to be comfortable, to feel safe and at ease in your own body.
 If this is the case, you are not alone.
 Start waking this muscle by gently attuning to how you could make yourself more comfortable in this moment.
 Is the temperature ok, or do you need a blanket?
 Does the position you’re in feel satisfying?
 Is there tension in your body that you could let go of, just a little?
 Reflect on what one person, thing or experience from your past or present elicits a glimmer of connection and hope, and be assured that with loving attention that glimmer can grow.

 Resources are as endless and varied as the individuals engaging in them, but here are some examples: time with a trusted friend, family member, therapist or coach; nature; exercise; cooking; music; a hot bath; a warm and fuzzy blanket; peaceful or empowering memories; a place in the body that feels pain-free; a funny show; a journal; meditation or other spiritual practice; creating art; the breath.
 What feels like a balm to one person might not to the next.
 Only you can know what belongs on your list!